-A request for prior authorization for non-emergency ambulance transportation must be supported by the order of an ordering practitioner who is the Medicaid recipient's attending physician, physician's assistant or nurse practitioner.
+A request for prior authorization for non-emergency ambulance transportation must be supported by the order of an ordering practitioner who is the Medicaid enrollee's attending physician, physician's assistant or nurse practitioner.
 A diagnostic and treatment clinic, hospital, nursing home, intermediate care facility, long term home health care program, home and community based services waiver program, or managed care program may order non-emergency ambulance transportation services on behalf of the ordering practitioner.

-Non-emergency ambulance transportation may be ordered when the recipient is in need of services that can only be administered by an ambulance service.
-The ordering practitioner must note in the recipient's patient record the recipient's condition that qualifies the use of non-emergency ambulance services.
+Non-emergency ambulance transportation may be ordered when the Medicaid enrollee is in need of services that can only be administered by an ambulance service.
+The ordering practitioner must note in the Medicaid enrollee's patient record the Medicaid enrollee's condition that qualifies the use of non-emergency ambulance services.